SNOW LEOPARDUncia uncia

 4. They have an enlarged nasal cavity that warms the air as it breathes in.

 5. They can endure temperatures from -40oF to 104oF.

-Snow leopards are solitary animals, so even though Raj is the only snow leopard at Binder Park Zoo, he is not lonely.
+Snow leopards are solitary animals, so Raj and Victoria rotate being in their habitat.
+Even though only one snow leopard is in the habitat at a time, they are not lonely.
 In the wild, snow leopards are typically only seen together during mating season or when a female has cubs.